CSO Plopeni: Metalul Plopeni (1947–2004)

-Prahovenii, led by Virgil Dridea, promoted back after spending only one season in the third tier, but this time managed a spell of just three years in the second division, finishing 13th in 1983–84 under the guidance of Constantin Moldoveanu, and 5th in 1984–85, and 15th in 1985–86 under Mihai Mocanu.
+Prahovenii promoted back after spending only one season in the third tier, winning Series V under Alexandru Pall.
+The squad included Andrei, Albină, Viorel Roman, Moise, Gruber, Gh.
+Mihalache, Bobe, T. Manolache, C. Ștefan, Negoescu, D. Popa, Savu, Istrătescu, Dumitru, Vasile, Preda, Ioniță, Dumitrescu, Dinu, Niță, Argăseală, Bratosin, Duma, Mocanu, Dobre, Stăncioiu, and Baroian.
+This time, however, they managed a spell of just three years in the second division, finishing 13th in 1983–84 under the guidance of Constantin Moldoveanu, 5th in 1984–85, and 15th in 1985–86 under Mihai Mocanu.

-Subsequently, Metalul proved to be a team too strong for the third tier but not sufficiently prepared for the second, earning promotion again in the summer of 1987 under the guidance of Tudor Mihalache, with the following players in the squad: C. State, I. Bojoacă, Cr.
-Cioboată, D. Popa, I. Andrei, M. Gabel, M. Voicilă, D. Preda, D. Cepoiu, C. Safta, I. Toma, C. Savu, T. Argăseală, D. Luncă, M. Mihalache, M. Niță, P. Preda, C. Moldoveanu, N. Pană, and S. Crîngașu, before suffering relegation once more after finishing 12th in 1987–88 and 15th in 1988–89.
+Subsequently, Metalul proved to be a team too strong for the third tier but not sufficiently prepared for the second, earning promotion again in the summer of 1987 under the guidance of Tudor Mihalache, with the following players in the squad: State, Bojoacă, Cioboată, D. Popa, Andrei, Gabel, Voicilă, Preda, Cepoiu, Safta, Toma, Savu, Argăseală, Luncă, M. Mihalache, Niță, P. Preda, Moldoveanu, Pană, and Crîngașu, before suffering relegation once more after finishing 12th in 1987–88 and 15th in 1988–89.

 After this relegation, the team based in Plopeni remained in the third tier during the following period, finishing 2nd in Series IV of the 1989–90 season, with Gheorghe Gruber in charge in the first part and Valeriu Giba in the second, and once again securing 2nd place in the 1990–91 season, this time in Series VI.
 Under the guidance of Mircea Dridea, the team finished 1st in Series IV in the 1991–92 season, but due to a reorganization of the competitive system, promotion was denied.
 Success finally came at the end of the 1992–93 season, when the team won Series II and earned promotion.
 Metalul spent next five seasons in the Divizia B, but again with no notable results, finally relegating at the end of the 1997–98 season.

 During the 1998–99 edition, Metalul almost relegated in the 4th tier after it was ranked only 16th, worst ranking since 1967, but had an almost incredible comeback next season, when it promoted once again in the Divizia B. After another four seasons in the second division, in which Metalul had honorable rankings (6th – 2000–01, 5th – 2001–02, 9th – 2001–02 and 6th – 2003–04), the club opted to withdraw from the second tier and sold its place to Dinamo II București, subsequently being dissolved.
 In this last period spent in the Divizia B, Metalul was also, for a short period, the second squad of Astra Ploiești.